-PHP-Pretty Heavily Pounded Figure 2 (following page) PMA CAMPAIGNS VERSUS DOMAIN-ONLY TRAFFIC Coordinated campaigns targeting seven phpMyAdmin paths compared with traffic targeting web servers with no specified paths.
-Note that the data show a gap between March and June 2018 when Loryka's port 80 sensors went dark.
+PHP-Pretty Heavily Pounded

 For the past two years, the server-side language PHP has jumped out as a highly targeted attack vector.
 In 2017, PHP was targeted in 58% of indiscriminate web attacks.
 In 2018, we saw this rise to 81%.
-PHP is widespread and powerful, and it's been used continuously in at least 80% of sites on the web since 2013.1 In 2018, we observed that 42% of sensor traffic was aimed at paths or filenames associated with phpMyAdmin (also known as PMA), a PHP web application used for managing MySQL databases.
+PHP is widespread and powerful, and it's been used continuously in at least 80% of sites on the web since 2013.
+In 2018, we observed that 42% of sensor traffic was aimed at paths or filenames associated with phpMyAdmin (also known as PMA), a PHP web application used for managing MySQL databases.
 Most of the PMA targeting looked for older systems from 2011-2013.

 Traffic like this provides valuable intelligence because it is not going after any specific targets; it is looking for anything on the Internet that has the right vulnerabilities.
 This kind of opportunistic scanning tells us what the less sophisticated end of the attacker spectrum is looking for, and how they plan to attack it when they find it.

-IN 2017, PHP WAS TARGETED IN 58% OF INDISCRIMINATE WEB ATTACKS.
+B D IN 2018, PHP WAS TARGETED IN 81% OF INDISCRIMINATE WEB ATTACKS.

 When we dug deeper, we found that 87% of the traffic pointed at these common phpMyAdmin paths came from just two IP addresses out of more than 66,000 that hit Baffin Bay Networks' sensors.
 These two IP addresses, allocated to systems on a North American university campus, represented a huge proportion (37%) of the total attack traffic.
 Based on our analysis, it is likely that these threat actors were looking for poorly controlled authentication portals on old (and probably neglected) MySQL databases with weak authentication.

 The simple takeaway is that if you're using PHP, you're being scanned for weaknesses.
 Make sure you're patched up, with a careful eye toward known PHP exploits like CVE-2018-12613 and CVE-2018-20062.
 And if you've got any PHP-enabled admin interfaces online, you need to lock them down tight.

 The higher-level takeaway is that traffic like this is a reminder that old vulnerabilities never quite go away.
 It is easy to watch the threat landscape change and new critical vulnerabilities come and go.
 Reconnaissance campaigns that seek out systems with eight-year-old vulnerabilities demonstrate that we are always building on top of our past, and the new threats and vulnerabilities that come on the scene do not erase the old ones.

-To read our in-depth analysis of sensor data and their implications for the threat landscape, see Episode 1.
-PMA CAMPAIGNS VERSUS DOMAIN-ONLY TRAFFIC
+FIGURE 2: PMA CAMPAIGNS VERSUS DOMAIN-ONLY TRAFFIC